ba-careerpath-7/Data_Driven_E-Commerce_A-B_Testing_Project/README.md

 * One negative word counted as -1 emotion scores.
 * A text rating could have multiple positive words and result in high emotion scores or have multiple negatice words and reuslt in low emotion scores.

 * I had two groups, young people and elder people.
+Is there evidence that a specific group tends to leave more positive ratings on average?
 (Check the project for more details and the criteria.)

 ![image alt](https://github.com/ba-careerpath-7/Data_Driven_E-Commerce_A-B_Testing_Project/blob/80c135dc5e3de9a613e51bfd82e9088c208cc637/github_AB_NLP_part_2.PNG)

 It appears that elder people have a noticiablely higher average emotion score compared to young people.

+(Some of these numbers may look like sample proportions, but this is NOT about proportions!)

+Both group's sample variances appear similar.

 Lets test the emotion_scores means of: